Press & Media Kit

 Nothing on this page is legal advice.
 It is a practical set of pointers so that coverage can be grounded in records, framed accurately, and robust under scrutiny.

-Updates: As new documents are obtained (e.g. certified warrant / restitution status, further regulatory responses, additional victim statements), this Press & Media Kit may be updated.
+Updates: As new documents are obtained — including certified warrant / restitution status, Clark Hill or patent-record clarifications, further regulatory responses, legal-correspondence responses, and additional victim statements — this Press & Media Kit may be updated.
 Significant changes will be noted on the site’s Updates page.